Everduin94/better-commits/readme.md

 }
 ```

-#### ✅ Config Validation
+### ✅ Config Validation

-To simplify the CLI, some rules are enforced at runtime to make sure the program runs properly.
-- any property can be removed from the config, it will be replaced by the default at run-time
+Any property can be removed from the config, it will be replaced by the default at run-time
+- See `.better-commits.json` in this repository as an example

+#### Types
-- if a property is a string/number/boolean in the default, it must stay that type
+if a property is a string/number/boolean in the default, it must stay that type

+#### Scope & Type
-- the `initial_value` must be a valid value in the corresponding `options`
+The `initial_value` must be a `value` in the corresponding `options`

-- `commit_scope` and `commit_type` can be populated with as many or whatever options
+`commit_scope` and `commit_type` can be populated with as many or whatever options you like
-  - must maintain the shape `{value: string, label?: string, hint?: string}`
 - `hint` and `label` are optional
-  - to force scope or type to be required, remove `None`
+- to make scope or type required, remove `None`

+#### Footer
-- `commit_footer` options are supplied from a fixed list, because they have specific functionality
+`commit_footer` options are supplied from a fixed list, because they have specific functionality
-  - thus, you can remove from that list, but you can't add custom values to it
+  - You can remove from that list, but you can't add custom values to it

 TODO: Add table explaining properties

-#### 🔎 Inference
+### 🔎 Inference

 `better-commits` will attempt to infer the ticket/issue and the type from your branch name.
 It will auto populate the corresponding field if found.